pfdubois/BridgeBidding/source/NoTrump.rst

 The 2♠!(long minor) response to 1N forces opener to bid 3♣!(forced), which responder can pass or correct to 3♦, to play.
 This is called a :term:`relay`.

-Opener alerts 2♠, and partner should alert the 3♣ reply because the opener doesn't necessarily have clubs.
-Since it is an alert, not an announcement, you do not say "relay to clubs" unless asked.
+2♠ and the 3♣ reply are alertable.
+This is because the responder doesn't have spades, and opener doesn't necessarily have clubs.
+Since it is an alert, not an announcement, you do not say "relay to clubs" unless asked in face-to-face play.

 The Minor Relay is not for five-card minors, and not for invitational or better hands or hands that have a four-card major.
 Minor relays are to be